What is Ethereum? The Most Comprehensive Guide Ever!

 Ethereum’s core innovation, the Ethereum Virtual Machine (EVM) is a Turing complete software that runs on the Ethereum network.
 It enables anyone to run any program, regardless of the programming language given enough time and memory.
 The Ethereum Virtual Machine makes the process of creating blockchain applications much easier and efficient than ever before.
 Instead of having to build an entirely original blockchain for each new application, Ethereum enables the development of potentially thousands of different applications all on one platform.

-What can Ethereum be used for?
+What is Ethereum And what can it be used for?

 Ethereum enables developers to build and deploy decentralized applications.
-A decentralized application or Dapp serves some particular purpose to its users.
+A decentralized application or Dapp serve some particular purpose to its users.
 Bitcoin, for example, is a Dapp that provides its users with a peer to peer electronic cash system that enables online Bitcoin payments.
 Because decentralized applications are made up of code that runs on a blockchain network, they are not controlled by any individual or central entity.

 Any services that are centralized can be decentralized using Ethereum.
 Think about all the intermediary services that exist across hundreds of different industries.
 From obvious services like loans provided by banks to intermediary services rarely thought about by most people like title registries, voting systems, regulatory compliance and much more.